probe-rs/probe-rs/changelog/changed-improved-breakpoint-and-stepping.md

 The stepping actions are based on available requests and step granularities defined by the [DAP protocol](https://microsoft.github.io/debug-adapter-protocol/specification#Types_SteppingGranularity).

-The stepping implementation shares logic with the [breakpoint](#breakpoints) discssion above, and many of the same rules apply with respect to indentifying valid halt points.
+The stepping implementation shares logic with the [breakpoint](#breakpoints) discussion above, and many of the same rules apply with respect to indentifying valid halt points.

-In all cases, it is important remember that stepping is an implied request to 'run' the target to some future haltpoint that is not necessarily the immediate next instruction.
-The implication of this is that other breakpoints, exceptions, and interrupts, may result in the processor executing code, and possibly halting on an instruction that is not the target of the user's step action.
+In all cases, it is important to remember that stepping is an implied request to 'run' the target to some future haltpoint that is not necessarily the immediate next instruction.
+The implication of this is that other breakpoints, code branching, exceptions, interrupts, and other pre-emptions, may result in the processor executing code, and possibly halting on an instruction that is not the target of the user's step action.
 This is consistent with other debuggers like 'gdb' and 'lldb'.

 ### Stepping at 'instruction' level